Cnasboll/HLF25-2/v04/README.md

 Populate Connections (Hero's connections)? (y/n)
 > y
 Enter Connections: Group Affiliation (Groups the character is affiliated with wether currently or in the past and if addmittedly or not), or enter to finish populating Connections:
-> Bamse, Lille Skutt och Skalman ™
+> Bamse, Lille Skutt och Skalman :tm:
 Enter Connections: Relatives (A list of the character's relatives by blood, marriage, adoption, or pure association), or enter to finish populating Connections:
 > Brummelisa (primär partner), Nalle-Maja, Teddy, Brum, Brumma